Before you publish anything online, it’s a good idea to choose from a range of free plagiarism checkers.

 Should you check your writing for plagiarism?
 Yes, of course, you should.

-But make sure you are using a reliable tool to do so.
+But make sure you are using a reliable tool to check.

 Related reading: Free Online Writing Tools For New Writers And Students